digital-work-lab/open-source-project/01-topics.md

 # What you will learn (III): Open-Sourcing

 - Work with the Open-Source workflows of GitHub
-- Make a first contribution to an Open-Source project
+- Make a first contribution to a public Open-Source project
 - Adopt the role of a maintainer and review code of your peers
-- Take the opportunity to create and present your [Developer Portfolio](https://sean-coughlin.medium.com/market-yourself-with-a-killer-github-readme-cf529264453)
+- Have an opportunity to create your *developer portfolio*

 ![bg right:35% width:350px](../assets/github-contributors.png)